 By nineteen, I’d had an op to repair my face and my hair had regrown.
 However, I freely admit my self-esteem was basically buggered.
 But did I mention resilience?

-Over the next 15 years, in between hospital visits and taking enough meds to start my own pharmacy, I dug in, studied my backside off and eventually got some basic qualifications; then gained a 2.1 Honours degree in English with the Open University (and yes I am going to brag like hell about that one), ‘cos it was tough to self-motivate for 4 years.
+Over the next 15 years, in between hospital visits and taking enough meds to start my own pharmacy, I dug in, studied my backside off and eventually got some basic qualifications;.
+I eventually gained an honours degree in English Language with the Open University, one of the most challenging exercises in self discipline I have ever faced.
+It took me 4 years but I did it.
 By the age of thirty I was doing pretty well working as a CIPD qualified learning and development professional.

 I weathered a couple of redundancies and eventually started my own business.
-By then a skilled IT and soft skills trainer I found work relatively easily, the only drawback was that it was almost entirely through 3rd party training providers.
+By then MOS certified and also delivering soft skills workshops, I found work relatively easily, the only drawback was that it was almost entirely through 3rd party training providers.

 You know I’m thinking whilst writing this; I’m pretty sure I’m not alone here?
 It sucks doesn’t it?
-You slog away at a job you hate or maybe as in my case, suffer the indignity of constantly being undervalued by people with usually half your ability or talent, but who don’t let fear get in their way.
+Maybe you’re slogging away at a job that frankly doesn’t reflect the future you saw for yourself or as in my case, are suffering the indignity of constantly being undervalued by people with usually half your ability or talent, but who don’t let fear get in their way.

 Of course nobody has a trouble free life, so before long I was facing yet another challenge.
 Having just survived an extremely difficult divorce, I was thirty-five when my first transplant began to fail.
 The next decade was spent on renal dialysis.
 Determined not to be beaten by this setback, I found a way to dialyse over-night, so I could still continue to work, but I won’t lie, it was hard, both physically and mentally.
 From that point on I never got a good foothold on my career.
 My earnings were heavily curtailed and eventually I had to sell my house and return to my parents.
 Thank G-d for them right?

-I hadn’t been idle during this time though and continued to invest in my education, studying life coaching with a Level 5 Diploma in Performance Coaching with NLP, accredited by the National Council of Psychotherapists.
-Fancy eh?
-Yeah baby!
-Inspirational; exciting and turned me into an NLP nut.
+I hadn’t been idle during this time though and continued to invest in my education, studying coaching with a Level 5 Diploma in Performance Coaching with NLP, accredited by the National Council of Psychotherapists.
+And may I say, it was inspirational; exciting and turned me into an NLP nut.
 Just loved it!
 But whilst it dovetailed beautifully into all my communication skills training, I still felt trapped by my own inadequacy when it came to self-promotion.

-In 2017 my dear old dad died, then less than two years later, mum developed terminal lung cancer.
-Diagnosed in February 2019, she died 2 months later and I found myself adrift and alone.
+Less than two years after my dad died, mum developed terminal lung cancer.
+Diagnosed that February, she died 2 months later and I found myself adrift and alone.
 No one to care for.
 No one needed me.
 I was without direction and very little income.
-Perhaps unsurprisingly, things really snapped into focus for me.
-If I didn’t start taking my life back, I’d be facing a very uncertain financial future.
+Perhaps unsurprisingly, it occurred to me that if I didn’t start taking my life back, I’d be facing a very uncertain financial future.
 No parents to fall back on and limited choices with regards to earning a living.
 I won’t lie to you, I was pretty panicked.
 I had visions of ending up in social care, totally reliant on the state, not something I ever envisaged would figure in my future.

 I thought, right Lesley, you’d better get your sh*t together here.
 You’ve got to get a handle on marketing yourself online.
-I’d already gone to the expense, and frankly torture, of designing my own website for my business a couple of years before and then sat like a numpty waiting for the phone to start ringing.
+I’d already gone to the expense, and frankly at the time torture, of designing my own website for my business www.pdtraininguk.com a couple of years before and then sat like a numpty waiting for the phone to start ringing.
 Guess what; didn’t happen!

 ————————- About the Author —————————

-I qualified as a CIPD qualified learning and development professional some 20 years ago, I now also provide face to face or online life coaching with NLP as well as run my own personal development business.
-I enjoy sharing tips and advice with people to enhance their own life experience and learn new ways of positively navigate their lives.
+I’m certified in life coaching with NLP, as well as a CIPD qualified learning and development professional, running my own personal development business.
+I enjoy sharing tips and advice with people to enhance their own life experience and learn new ways to positively navigate their lives.